Sinister Street: Reception

 There is no book on Oxford like it.
 It gives you the actual Oxford experience.
 What Mackenzie has miraculously done is to make you feel what each term was like.

-Frank Swinnerton, literary critic, described it thus:
+Frank Swinnerton, a literary critic, described it thus:

 John Betjeman said of it, "This has always seemed to me one of the best novels of the best period in English novel writing."
 Henry James thought it to be the most remarkable book written by a young author in his lifetime.